fahaddahmed/Inventory-Management-Software/README.md

 # Inventory Management Software - Dynamic Car Management System

 ## Overview
-`DynamicAuto DB` is a dynamic linked list implementation in C designed to manage a car dealership's inventory.
+`Inventory Management Software` is a dynamic linked list implementation in C designed to manage a car dealership's inventory.
 It allows for the efficient management of car data through a user-friendly command-line interface.
 This project includes functionalities such as adding, editing, removing, and searching for cars, along with the ability to load car data from files.

 ## Features
 - **Add New Car**: Add car details to the inventory.